dhmncivichacks/timewebsite/README.md

 1. Find the IP address assigned to the running docker container

-  `docker inspect -f 'http://{{ .NetworkSettings.Networks.timewebsite_default.IPAddress}}' timewebsite_web_1`
+  `docker inspect -f 'http://{{ .NetworkSettings.Networks.timewebsite_default.IPAddress}}:5000' timewebsite_web_1`

-Now you should be able to view the application in your browser using the IP address just discovered! `http://IPADDRESS:5000`
+Now you should be able to view the application in your browser using the IP address just discovered!

 Try logging in with username `admin` password `admin`